LucasAsafe/SanFranscisco-Font-Collection/README.md

 # SanFranscisco-Font-Collection
-This repository contains all Apple-SanFrancisco(SF-PRO-TEXT-ROUNDED-COMPACT-MONO) font faces Este repositorio contém todas as fontes da familia SanFrancisco(SF--PRO-TEXT-ROUNDED-COMPACT-MONO)
+This repository contains all Apple-SanFrancisco(SF--> PRO-TEXT-ROUNDED-COMPACT-MONO) font faces Este repositorio contém todas as fontes da familia SanFrancisco(SF--> PRO-TEXT-ROUNDED-COMPACT-MONO)

 Please note that it is forbidden to use this typeface for your commercial project.
 Por favor, tenha em mente que é proibido usar essa font nos seus projetos comerciais